whitfin/global-flags/README.md

 ### Mix

 To install it for your project, you can pull it directly from Hex.
-Rather than use the version shown below, you can use the the latest version from Hex (shown at the top of this README).
+Rather than use the version shown below, you can use the latest version from Hex (shown at the top of this README).

 ```elixir